 Most merchants aren’t aware that when they first apply for a merchant account to process VISA/MasterCard payments, they are assigned a Merchant Category Code (MCC) by their merchant account provider (acquirer/processor) as part of the account setup process.
 After you receive your MCC code, it’s hard to change it.
-However, there are some exceptions to this, which we’ll discuss below.
+There are some exceptions to this, which we’ll discuss below.
 In a nutshell, your merchant category impacts your business in a big way.

 A merchant category code is a four-digit code that explains to all participants in the payment ecosystem what kind of merchant you are, from grocery store to gas station, to software as a service (SaaS) business or oil and gas wholesaler.

 - The pricing, or interchange discount, you will be charged for processing card transactions.

 - The risk profile of your account.
 I.e., how likely are merchants in your category to have higher or lower than average customer complaints, refunds, and chargebacks.

 In some cases, a merchant is so large and has such a unique risk profile they receive their own MCC.
 For example, United Airlines has a dedicated one, MCC 3000.
 You can see the thousands of options here.